puppetlabs/puppet-docs/README.markdown

     $ git submodule update --init

-2. Use your package manager to install rake, libxml2-dev, and libxslt-dev.
+2. Use your package manager to install rake, libxml2-dev, libxslt-dev, and pygments.
 Package names may vary by platform.

 3. Install the ruby dependencies